brennanbrown/django-project/docs/heroku-quickstart.md

-# Heroku Quick Start - 5 Minute Deploy
+# Heroku Quick Start

+Deploy your Django project to Heroku in ~5 minutes.

 ## Option 1: Automated Script (Easiest)